mantl/mantl/docs/bare-metal/README.md

  * ansible-playbook -u centos -i inventory
    * run the ansible play book as centos user against the inventory found in the ./inventory file.
  * -e provider=bare-metal
-   * The "provider" is not terraform for a cloud, but rather bare-metal.
-If the inventory had been generated by terraform on Google Cloud, this value would have been set automatically to 'gcs'
+   * The "provider" is bare-metal where a user sets up the infrastructure and then creates an inventory file as described above.
+If the inventory had been generated by terraform.py against a terraform state file for infrastructure built on Google Cloud, this value would have been set automatically to 'gcs'
  * -e consul_dc=dc1
    * This is the name found in your ./inventory file for your datacenter.
  * -e docker-lvm-backed=true
-   * lvm back docker is a really good idea in centos.
+   * lvm backed docker is a really good idea in centos.
 This is why you craeted the extra partion during installation.
  * -e docker_lvm_data_volume_size="80%FREE"
    * This defaults to "40%FREE" in the docker role because the default LVM partition is shared with other things.
    You could leave this off, but its likely with your own hardware you will have different constraints and its a good